Avelanda/MapYourGrid/docs/impact.md

 ### Final Thoughts

-Transmission grid mapping in OpenStreetMap is already contributing to real-world progress: From modeling electrification pathways in sub-Saharan Africa to enabling renewable energy siting in Southeast Asia.
+Transmission grid mapping in OpenStreetMap is already contributing to real-world progress, from modelling electrification pathways in sub-Saharan Africa to enabling renewable energy siting in Southeast Asia.

 By balancing transparency with care, and openness with accountability, we believe it's possible to expand access to infrastructure data while minimizing risk.
 The global clean energy transition depends on this kind of open, responsible collaboration.